Estreuselito/bikerus/README.md

 `pip install -r requirements.txt`

-This install all the necessary packages within your `Anaconda` environment.
+This installs all the necessary packages within your `Anaconda` environment.
 Now you can start and execute every script by itself without worrying about packages and versions.

 # TL;DR

-> 🐳 This paragraph is only useful, if you are using Docker with VSCode
+> 🐳 This paragraph is only applicable if you are using Docker with VSCode

 Once your Docker Container is running inside your VSCode, you can just enter the following:

 `./execute_all_scripts.sh`

-This will execute all scripts in the correct order and your don't have to run them indivdually.
+This will execute all scripts in the correct order and you don't have to run them indivdually.
 Should you use `Anaconda` you have to run them individually, since the `Anaconda prompt` cannot execute shell scripts.

 # Data acquisition

 > 💾 This paragraph will explain how you can obtain the data used

-In order to obtain the data used by this project, please clone this repository and execute then the file `0_pipeline_data_getting_compression.py` file.
+In order to obtain the data used by this project, please clone this repository and then execute the `0_pipeline_data_getting_compression.py` file.
 This file will:

 - Download the files from the web
 - Extract them into a folder within the parent directory called `data/raw`
-- Load these raw datasets and convert them into a compressed file in `data/interim` (for the sake of convenience we left the raw data there, should you want to change things).
+- Load these raw datasets and convert them into a compressed file in `data/interim` (for the sake of convenience we left the raw data there, should you want to make modifications thereto).

 # Data visualization